Wordpress Anniversary Offer Banner

 5. Sell More Houses To The Same Client

 After you have sold a house to a person, it will mean he will now trust you more, provided that you delivered good service.
 Now, you will have a chance to convert this same client again for other listings he may like.
+This trust can also lead to referrals, especially to cash home buyers looking for quick sales.

 Now, it is less likely that a client will buy a second home right away.
 But if you use real estate email marketing smartly, you will be able to maintain a good relationship with the client for a long time and eventually get him interested in another house in about 6 to 12 months.